 Birds Eye perspective

 High and above: As it sounds high means take the image from above your commonly known as a birds eye view.
 Remember if it's human you can always ask them to move to accomidate the image vision you have.
+Way Down low Perspective

 How Low Can You Go: taking an image looking up to your opject.
-It can be rather hard when you finally have to get your self off the ground I have hung from rocks to get a perfect shot from below (Never again).
+It can be rather hard when you finally have to get your self off the ground I have hung from rocks to get a perfect shot from below (Never again). p.s. their my kids chairs so their not clean although I was told that once they were ;)

 More on Perspectives to come in the coming weeks (If I remember so just remind me)